 SolarEdge Technologies, Inc. (SEDG) — Company Research

-SolarEdge Technologies, Inc. (NASDAQ: SEDG) is an Israel-based energy-technology company supplying DC-optimised solar inverters, residential and commercial battery-storage solutions, EV chargers, and the SolarEdge ONE energy-optimisation platform and monitoring cloud (per the FY2025 10-K, Item 1, filed early 2026).
-For the year ended December 31, 2025 the Company reported revenue of $1,184.4 million (+31% YoY recovery from the FY2024 $901.5 million inventory-write-down trough), gross profit of $196.3 million (gross margin 16.6%), an operating loss of -$229.7 million (per EDGAR XBRL OperatingIncomeLoss reads -$301.7 million in the 10-K period ending 2025-12-31) and a net loss of -$405.4 million (per the FY2025 10-K, Item 7).
-Per the Q1 2026 earnings release (2026-05-06): Q1 2026 revenue was $310.5 million (+41% YoY), with the operating loss narrowing to -$47.4 million from -$102.7 million in Q1 2025.
-The stock last traded at $61.95 against a 52-week range of $13.73 to $65.16 — a roughly 4.5x recovery from the lows but still 88% below the 2021 high (per yfinance, pulled 2026-05-26).
-SolarEdge employed 3,576 people as of the most recent disclosure (per yfinance).
+SolarEdge Technologies, Inc. (NASDAQ: SEDG) is an Israel-based smart-energy technology company supplying DC-optimised solar inverters, power optimisers, residential and commercial battery-storage solutions, EV chargers and the SolarEdge ONE energy-management platform with a cloud-based monitoring platform (per the FY2025 10-K, Item 1, filed 2026-02-25).
+For the year ended December 31, 2025 the Company reported revenue of $1,184.4 million (+31% YoY from FY2024 $901.5 million), gross profit of $196.3 million (gross margin 16.6%), an operating loss of -$301.7 million (per EDGAR XBRL OperatingIncomeLoss, 10-K period ending 2025-12-31; the yfinance annual figure is -$229.7 million) and a net loss of -$405.4 million (per the FY2025 10-K, Item 7, filed 2026-02-25).
+FY2025 free cash flow was +$80.8 million (per yfinance annual cashflow, FY2025).
+The stock last traded at $61.95 against a 52-week range of $13.73 to $65.16 (per yfinance, pulled 2026-05-26).
+SolarEdge employed 3,576 people as of the most recent disclosure (per yfinance, pulled 2026-05-26).
+The next scheduled earnings date is not disclosed in this report's source data; the most recent reported quarter ended 2026-03-31 (per yfinance quarterly financials, pulled 2026-05-26).

 1. Company Snapshot